Mains03/flp_poc/README.md

 exists n :: Nat. add n n =:= 2. n.
 ```

 It sill terminates with `n` set to the value `1` however clearly the way this is reached is not so trivial.
-We can clearly use a similar  to define a division by two function.
+Such a program can be used to define a division by two function.

 ## Example Programs